s15-coder/s15-coder/README.md

 ## Hey there 👋

-- 📲 I’m a Mobile Developer with over 3 years of experience creating awesome applications.
+- 📲 Mobile Developer | 3+ years of experience.

-- 🚀 Enjoy learning about design patterns and clean architecture.
+- 🚀 Passionate about design patterns & clean architecture.

 - :zap: Android, iOS and Flutter.